 1. Solo Exhibition

 Participating artists receive a standard full W.A.G.E. fee for the first iteration of the exhibition, paid by the originating venue.
-In subsequent iterations each fee is paid by the host institution and treated as an ‘Exhibition Fee’.
+In subsequent iterations, each fee is paid by the host institution and treated as an ‘Exhibition Fee’.
 An Exhibition Fee is 50% of the standard full fee.
 For example, if a host institution's TAOE is $500,000 or less, the fee for a Group Exhibition with 6+ Artists would be a minimum of $75 per artist, or 50% of $150.
 If an artist is required to install their work each time the exhibition is mounted, the host institution must pay the artist using the Day Rate for Performers category in this schedule, in addition to covering travel and accommodation expenses.
+Please note this category is not included in the Fee Calculator.

 If an artist self-distributes their work, rates are negotiated between artist and institution.
 W.A.G.E. recommends a minimum rental fee of $250 per feature and $75 per short film.
 The continuous screening of a film or video in an exhibition is covered under the exhibition categories listed above.
 In the case of both single and continuous screening in an exhibition context, institutions are not required to pay an artist fee if a fee is paid to a distributor.